AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/01_20_sp_detprob_cat.md

 - \> 0.5 ({{ rtxt_mackenzie_royle_2005 }})
 - **Unknown**: select this option if you’re not sure of the detection probability of your {{ target_species_tu }} (single or multiple species)
 - **Multiple**: select this option if your study include multiple {{ target_species_tu }}.

-**Select “Unknown” if you’re not sure.**
+**Select "Unknown" if you’re not sure.**
 :::::::

 :::::::{tab-set}

 ::::::{tab-item} Overview
-**<font size=“4”><span style=“color:#2F5496”>How this relates to study design</font></span>**
+**<font size="4"><span style="color:#2F5496">How this relates to study design</font></span>**

 We use this information to adjust the recommended {{ cam_days_per_cam_location_tl }} and {{ total_number_of_cam_days_tl }}.
-For example, if the species is hard to detect, you may have to deploy cameras for longer to ensure you’ve sampled long enough to say that the species truly was not there (*vs.* it was there, but you did not detect it; “missed detections”, e.g., high cover of shrubs impeding your ability to see the species).
+For example, if the species is hard to detect, you may have to deploy cameras for longer to ensure you’ve sampled long enough to say that the species truly was not there (*vs.* it was there, but you did not detect it; "missed detections", e.g., high cover of shrubs impeding your ability to see the species).

-When you fail to detect an individual/species that was, in fact, present, this is called a “false absence”, which may lead to incorrect conclusions from the data.
-Understanding and correcting for sources of this type of error is often thought of in terms of probabilities (i.e., “detection probability” aka detectability).
+When you fail to detect an individual/species that was, in fact, present, this is called a "false absence", which may lead to incorrect conclusions from the data.
+Understanding and correcting for sources of this type of error is often thought of in terms of probabilities (i.e., "{{ detection_probability_tl_abrv }}" aka detectability).

 **Note!
 It’s not an exact science** - Since detectability is affected by many other processes, it's best incorporated in models (using your data) since this will result in the best suited information to inform your design.

-**<font size=“4”><span style=“color:#2F5496”>How does that work?</font></span>**
+**<font size="4"><span style="color:#2F5496">How does that work?</font></span>**

 :::::{grid} 2
 ::::{grid-item}
 :columns: 8
-Individuals and/or species are not always detected when they are present (i.e., detected “imperfectly”; {{ rtxt_mackenzie_et_al_2004 }}).
-Missed detections occur or many reasons, including due characteristics of the environment (e.g., due to cover of vegetation), the time period (e.g., seasons), characteristics of the species (e.g., cryptic nature or small size), etc. **The question here is asking about detection probability as it relates to the characteristics of the species (not the species in a particular habitat type or during a specific season).**
+Individuals and/or species are not always detected when they are present (i.e., detected "imperfectly"; {{ rtxt_mackenzie_et_al_2004 }}).
+Missed detections occur or many reasons, including due characteristics of the environment (e.g., due to cover of vegetation), the time period (e.g., seasons), characteristics of the species (e.g., cryptic nature or small size), etc. **The question here is asking about {{ detection_probability_tl_abrv }} as it relates to the characteristics of the species (not the species in a particular habitat type or during a specific season).**

-You may need to consult previous studies to get a sense of which category is the most appropriate for your study and Target Species.
+You may need to consult previous studies to get a sense of which category is the most appropriate for your study and {{ target_species_tu }}.
 ::::

 ::::{grid-item}